 Other place names in Campbell's Creek area:

-Located on the southern shore of the Port au Port Peninsula, Abraham's Cove geographically was linked more to Piccadilly than what formerly was the French Shore around Cape St. George.
+Located on the southern shore of the Port au Port Peninsula, Abraham's Cove geographically was linked more to Piccadilly than what formerly was the French Mi'kmaq Shore around Cape St. George.

-Local tradition states it was settled in the late 1800s by the Duffeys, a most likely Mi'kmaq/ Acadian family.
+Local tradition states it was settled in the late 1800s by the Duffeys, a most likely mixed Mi'kmaq/ Acadian families.
 Next came a Bruce family who arrived from St. Pierre by way of the Codroy Valley.
 Long-time resident Archie Bruce, 85, whose wife Isabelle aka (Belle) was one of the few midwives on the coast, says his grandfather came from St. Pierre.
 Archie's father Julian was born in the Codroy Valley, and moved to Abrahams Cove to settle exactly where Archie moved.
 Others in the family came from Isle aux Morts and Campbells Creek.
 By 1891, the population had grown to 15.
 French language died out quickly in the area, and Mr. Bruce said he never learned to speak it at all.
 Residents kept cattle, sheep and poultry, and fist cod.
 Around 1900, the lobster fishery was growing as the huge reserves in St. George's Bay were discovered and subsequently exploited.
 In 1901, 21 people lived in Abraham's Cove, where a small lobster factory employed three people in 1902.
 Residents also operated a sawmill at that time.
 By 1911, the population had risen to 46, but had dropped to 23 by 1935.